 The marine protein and oil business is subject to significant competition from producers of vegetable and other animal protein products and oil products such as Archer Daniels Midland and Cargill.
-In addition, but to a lesser extent, Omega Protein competes with smaller domestic privately-owned menhaden fishing companies and international marine protein and oil producers, including Scandinavian herring processors and South American anchovy and sardine processors.
+In addition, Omega competes with smaller domestic privately-owned menhaden fishing companies and international marine protein and oil producers, including Scandinavian herring processors and South American anchovy and sardine processors.
 Many of these competitors have greater financial resources and more extensive operations than Omega.
 Omega competes on price, quality and performance characteristics of its products, such as protein level and amino acid profile in the case of fish meal.
 The principal competition for Omega's fish meal and fish solubles is from other global production of marine proteins as well as other protein sources such as soybean meal and other vegetable or animal protein products.
 Omega believes, however, that these other non-marine sources are not complete substitutes because fish meal offers nutritional values not contained in such other sources.
-Other globally produced fish oils provide the primary market competition for Omega Protein's fish oil, as well as soybean and palm oil, from time to time.
+Other globally produced fish oils provide the primary market competition for Omega's fish oil, as well as soybean and palm oil, from time to time.

 Fish meal prices have historically borne a relationship to prevailing soybean meal prices, while prices for fish oil are generally influenced by prices for vegetable fats and oils, such as soybean and palm oils.
-Thus, the prices for Omega's products are established by worldwide supply and demand relationships over which Omega has no control and tend to fluctuate significantly over the course of a year and from year to year.
+Thus, the prices for Omega's products are established by worldwide supply and demand relationships over which Omega has no control and tend to fluctuate significantly over the course of a year, and from year to year.

-Omega Protein announced in April 2003, that it had committed to build a new 100 metric ton per day fish oil processing facility at its Reedville, Virginia location.
-Construction on the project began in June 2003, with projected completion in the summer of 2004.
-As of March 31, 2004, Omega has incurred \$8.5 million, with a total expected cost of approximately \$17 million.
+Omega announced in April 2003, that it had committed to build a new 100-metric ton per day fish oil processing facility at its Reedville, Virginia location.
+Construction on the project began in June 2003, with projected completion in the summer of 2004, and will cost approximately \$18 million.
 Omega currently anticipates that it will fund the project through its available cash balances.
+As of June 30, 2004, Omega has incurred \$13.7 million related to its Reedville processing facility.

 Omega's principal raw material is menhaden, a species of fish that inhabits coastal and inland tidal waters in the United States.
 Menhaden are undesirable for direct human consumption due to their small size, prominent bones and high oil content.
-Certain state agencies impose resource depletion restrictions on menhaden pursuant to fisheries management legislation or regulations.
-To date, Omega has not experienced any material adverse impact on its fish catch or results of operations as a result of these restrictions.
+Certain state, intra-state and federal agencies impose resource depletion restrictions on menhaden pursuant to fisheries management legislation or regulations.
+To date, Omega has not experienced any material adverse impact on its fish catch or results of operations as a result of these restrictions, although it is possible that it may do so in the future.

 Omega from time to time considers potential transactions including, but not limited to, enhancement of physical facilities to improve production capabilities and the acquisition of other businesses.
 Certain of the potential transactions reviewed by Omega would, if completed, result in its entering new lines of business (generally including certain businesses to which Omega sells its products such as pet food manufacturers, aquaculture feed manufacturers, fertilizer companies and organic foods distributors) although historically, reviewed opportunities have been generally related in some manner to Omega's existing operations.
-Although Omega does not, as of the date hereof, have any commitment with respect to a material acquisition or transaction (other than the previously announced fish oil processing facility in Reedville, Virginia), it could enter into such agreements in the future.
+Although Omega does not, as of the date hereof, have any commitment with respect to a material acquisition, it could enter into such agreement in the future.